 Tips to ease dental anxiety with your kids

-Fear of the dentist can be common in children.
-However, helping them overcome their fears is important for good oral health today and for their entire lives.
-Here are some ways to help them feel more comfortable at the dentist.
+Fear of the dentist is not uncommon in children.
+Helping them overcome their fears is an important part of ensuring good oral health for their entire lives.

 - Start taking your kids to the dentist early.
-The American Dental Association recommends children visit the dentist within six months of their first tooth or by age 1.
-Early visits allow kids to become familiar with the dentist and may help reduce anxiety.
+The American Dental Association recommends children visit the dentist within six months of their first tooth or by age one.
+Early visits give kids a chance to become familiar with the dentist and can help reduce dental anxiety down the road.

 - Lead by example.
 If you’re nervous about the dentist, your kids might pick up on it and adopt the same attitude.
-According to a study in the International Journal of Pediatric Dentistry, adults can transfer their dental anxiety to family members.
-Try to have a positive attitude toward the dentist while sharing the value of regular visits.
+According to a study in the International Journal of Pediatric Dentistry, adults can unintentionally transfer their dental anxiety or fears to family members.
+Make a conscious effort to show a positive attitude toward the dentist while articulating the value of regular visits.
 By modeling relaxed behavior, you can show your kids there’s nothing to be afraid of.

-- Make your child comfortable with your dentist and their staff.
-Stop by the dental office before a scheduled appointment so your kids learn what to expect in a lower-pressure situation.
-Introducing them to the dentist and staff without an actual visit can help them feel more comfortable in the environment and alleviate dental anxiety.
+- Make your child comfortable with their dentist and staff.
+Stop by the dental office beforehand so your kids learn what to expect in a lower-pressure situation.
+Introducing them to the team without the stakes of an actual appointment can help them feel more comfortable in the environment and alleviate dental anxiety.

 - Practice beforehand.
-Create a dental visit in your own home to remove any confusion they might have about what happens at a dentist appointment.
-Pretend to clean your child’s teeth while explaining how visiting the dentist helps keep their smile in tip-top shape.
+Try running through a pretend dental visit in your own home to remove any confusion they might have about what happens in the dentist’s chair.
+Pretend to clean your child’s teeth while explaining how visiting the dentist helps keep their smiles healthy.

 - Use relaxation techniques.
 If you’ve tried everything and your kids still get the heebie-jeebies in the dental chair, don’t fear!
-Instead, try calming them with some simple relaxation exercises.
-For example, instruct your child to inhale and exhale slowly and steadily.
-You can also try a technique where they tense different muscle groups as tight as possible and then release them.
+Try calming them down with some simple relaxation exercises, including instructing your child to inhale and exhale slowly and steadily.
+You can also try a technique where they tense different muscle groups as tight as can be, then release.